jed1976/plugin_regex/README.md

 If you remove a group or regular expression on accident, you can use Control-Z or Undo/Redo from Coda's Edit menu.

-Finally, you can choose to ignore case, all dotall matches, and match at line breaks in the action menu.
+Finally, you can choose to ignore case, all dotall matches, match at line breaks and use secondary highlight color in the action menu.

 All preferences and regular expressions/groups will be saved and available on subsequent uses.